Brown University, American Studies, Ph.D. (1996)

 Academic, Administrative, Research Appointments

-Stanford University, Visiting Scholar, Bill Lane Center for the American West (2017-2019)
+Stanford University, Affliliated Scholar, Bill Lane Center for the American West (2017-2019)

 Rice University, Professor of English (2017-)